Western Plateau

 The Western Plateau is Australia's largest drainage division and is composed predominantly of the remains of the ancient rock shield of Gondwana.
 It covers two thirds of the continent; 2,700,000 km2 of arid land, including large parts of Western Australia, South Australia, and the Northern Territory.
-For comparison, it is roughly the same size as the whole of continental Europe from Poland west to Portugal.
+For comparison, it is roughly the same size as the whole of continental Europe from Western Poland to Portugal.